Patient Portal206-264-1111 Schedule Appointment

 • Strong, foul odor

-• Accompanied by bloating, gas, or stomach discomfort
+• Often accompanied by bloating, gas, or stomach discomfort

 • Persistent yellow stool over weeks

-• Significant weight loss, fatigue, or nutritional deficiencies
+• Significant weight loss, fatigue, or nutrient deficiencies

-• Recent gallbladder surgery, IBS, or digestive illness
+• Recent gallbladder surgery, IBS, or other digestive illnesses

-• Black Stool – May indicate bleeding in the upper GI tract or be due to iron supplements.
+• Black Stool – May indicate upper GI bleeding or be from iron supplements.

-• Red Stool – Could mean bleeding in the lower intestine or rectum (like hemorrhoids or polyps) or just be from eating beets.
+• Red Stool – Could indicate lower intestinal bleeding (hemorrhoids, polyps) or from foods like beets.

 • Pale or Clay-Colored Stool – Often a sign of bile duct obstruction or liver/gallbladder problems.